-It's vital for a modern device to be both functional and well-designed.
-Today's smart home shoppers look for products that are eye-catching and will be an asset to their surroundings.
+A modern device needs to be both functional and well-designed.
+Today's smart home shoppers look for eye-catching products and will be an asset to their surroundings.

-Rachio is a not-so-good-looking sprinkler controller that has a simple design and doesn't magnetise the observer towards it.
+Rachio is a not-so-good-looking sprinkler controller with a simple design and doesn't magnetize the observer.
 The dimensions of the sprinkler controller are 5.5 x 1.5 x 9.25 inches, and it weighs around 3 pounds.

 The cover of Rachio is weatherproof and can withstand harsh climatic conditions.
-Underneath the cover, there are a few buttons where you can manually select zones or select to start/stop watering.
+There are a few buttons underneath the cover where you can manually select zones or select to start/stop watering.

 Skydrop is a well-built and beautiful-looking sprinkler controller that is one of the most eye-catching devices on the market.
 Rachio's dimensions are 1.9 x 9.7 x 3.1 inches, and it weighs 1.9lbs.
 It has a 4.3-inch LCD and a 3-inch dial on the right.

 I've seen the Skydrop mounted in a few different places, and it does look quite attractive.
 Compared to its competitors, Rachio and RainMachine, Skydrop is the best-looking irrigation controller on the market.

 One of the main reasons why people purchase smart sprinkler controllers is for their features and capabilities.
 So it's essential to know the features of Rachio and Skydrop to be sure that we're buying capable and functional irrigation system controllers.